CVWRSM/wrims/README.md

 management system, rather than relying on manual updates or building locally from source.

 ## An evolving build system
+The latest Feature/dev-ops WRIMS branch has been updated to use the Gradle build system.
+Instructions on how to build WRIMS following the gradle integration (2024) are located [here](./README.build-gradle.md).<br>

-WRIMS can be built from this repository following the procedure described [here](./README.build.md).<br>
+The mainline WRIMS branch (DSS6) is exclusively built from Eclipse (Luna) and can be built from this repository following the procedure described [here](./README.build.md).<br>

 As part of the movement toward devOps development, dependency analyses and proposals for re-organization of the build have been added as README files within components of this repository.